gde-pass/roger-skyline-1/README.md

 2. I setup the root password
 3. I create a new non-root user called `gde` and his password.
 4. I create a primary partition mounted on `/` with 4.2Gb of space and a other one logical mounted on `/home`
-5. I choose XFCE as desktop environnement (he is really light)
+5. I choose not to install desktop environnement
 6. Finally I've installed GRUB on the master boot record

 ## Install Depedency <a id="depedency"></a>